Matthieu GILSON

 - computer programming (python, c++, matlab)

-- data analysis and interpretation (fMRI, multiunit activity)
+- data analysis and interpretation (fMRI, MEG, EEG, SEEG, multiunit activity)